 Encarta Dictionary: surrealism: early 20th-century movement in art and literature that represents the subconscious mind by creating fantastic imagery and juxtaposing ideas that seem to contradict each other.

-Coming from a man who sees a Satanic influence in Schoolhouse Rock, Smile Guide has been deemed fit for consumption.
+Coming from a man who sees a Satanic influence in Schoolhouse Rock, Smile Guide has been deemed fit for consumption as pure art.
 Made in Poland and set in Mushroomland, it centers on a young woman named Agatha.
 Her makeup is the creepiest I’ve seen since The Exorcist.
-I am not the same as I was before I saw Smile Guide.
-Fair warning.